 Graduate School – Notre Dame University

 Graduate School of Laws – San Beda College

 In Arabic, al-Qaeda has four syllables, and is pronounced [alˈqɑːʕɪda].
 However, since two of the Arabic consonants in the name (the voiceless uvular plosive [q] and the voiced pharyngeal fricative [ʕ]) are not phones found in the English language, the closest naturalized English pronunciation is IPA: /ælˈkɑːiːdəә//.
 More commonly, /ælˈkaɪdəә/ and /ælˈkeɪdəә/ are heard.
 Al-Qaeda’s name can also be transliterated as al- Qaida, al-Qa’ida, el-Qaida, or al Qaeda.

 The name of the organization comes from the Arabic noun qā’idah, which means “foundation, basis” and can also refer to a military “base”.
 The initial al- is the Arabic definite article “the”, hence “the base”.

-Al-Qaeda’s objectives include the end of foreign influence in Muslim countries and the creation of a new Islamic caliphate.
+Al-Qaeda’s objectives include the end of foreign influence in Muslim countries and the creation of a new Islamic caliphate or ISIS.